by Karen Jones

 Use markers or pens to create fine details.
-Although alcohol and acrylic-based markers are easy to use, they cannot cover a large area of fabric.
+Although alcohol and acrylic-based markers are easy to use, they cannot cover many fabric areas.
 Consider them for drawing or inking.
-They are not made to cover large areas or deposit super-saturated color.
+They are not made to cover large areas or deposit super-saturated colors.

-Artists can apply paints and inks to textiles in many different ways, depending on the paint and the fabric.
+Artists can apply paints and inks to textiles differently, depending on the paint and the fabric.

 The best way to incorporate acrylic-based liquid paint into fabrics is to apply it with a brush.
 Squeeze it on a palette and apply it with a craft brush to the prepared fabric.